OpenRadioss/OpenRadioss/HOWTO.md

          -nt=[threads]      : number of threads for build -verbose           : Verbose build
          -clean             : clean build directory

-- `-arch`: you will find the list of possible architectures
+  * `-arch`: you will find the list of possible architectures
-- `-prec`: controls the OpenRadioss Floating Point Precision : dp : double Precision - Floats in 64 bits (default),  sp activates the Extended Single Precision Version (32bit)
+  * `-prec`: controls the OpenRadioss Floating Point Precision : dp : double Precision - Floats in 64 bits (default),  sp activates the Extended Single Precision Version (32bit)
-- `-static-link`: Runtime libraries are statically linked in Executable (easier when executable is used on different computers).
+  * `-static-link`: Runtime libraries are statically linked in Executable (easier when executable is used on different computers).
-- `-debug=1`: activates debug build (-O0 + usual debug flags).
+  * `-debug=1`: activates debug build (-O0 + usual debug flags).
-- `-addflag="list of additional flags"`: add compiler flags to usual set for all files
+  * `-addflag="list of additional flags"`: add compiler flags to usual set for all files

   Execution Control

-- `-nt=N` use N threads to fasten build
+  * `-nt=N` use N threads to fasten build
-- `-verbose`: compilation process is in Verbose mode
+  * `-verbose`: compilation process is in Verbose mode
-- `-clean`: deletes compilation files and execution.
+  * `-clean`: deletes compilation files and execution.

-#### Building OpenRadioss Engine
+#### Building OpenRadioss Engine on Linux

 * Enter the OpenRadioss/engine directory

 * Launch `build_script.sh` to proceed to the compilation To build OpenRadioss Engine with OpenMPI support

             ./build_script.sh -arch=linux64_gf -mpi=ompi

   To build OpenRadioss without OpenMPI support (SMP parallelism):

             ./build_script.sh -arch=linux64_gf

 * OpenRadioss Engine: **engine_linux64_gf** or **engine_linux64_gf_ompi** binary will be copied in **OpenRadioss/exec** directory

 * Advanced script flags can be used to build OpenRadioss Engine: launch `./build_script.sh` without arguments:

         []$ ./build_script.sh